From the Cook

 Tips & Tricks (5)

-- Salt Your Zucchini First ⏱️Shred your zucchini and let it sit with a pinch of salt for 10 minutes, then squeeze out excess liquid with a clean kitchen towel to prevent watery, dense muffins.
+- Zucchini Moisture Management 💧Salt your shredded zucchini and let it sit for 10 minutes, then squeeze out excess moisture with paper towels to prevent overly wet muffins and ensure proper texture.

 Recipe Facts